-- Transfer the circles to a peel or baking sheet.
+Transfer the Country-style whole-wheat pita circles to a peel or baking sheet.
 With a quick action of the wrist, slide the pits rounds from the peel directly onto the hot stone.
-Four will fn on it at once.
+Four will go on it at once.
 Or place the baking sheets, one at a time, on the bottom rack directly on the hot stone.
 Do not open the oven door for a full 4 minutes.
 Bake 8 to 10 minutes, or until fully puffed and light brown.
 Watch carefully that the pitas do not overbake or burn.
 The baking sheet pitas will take longer to bake than the stonebaked ones.
-Remove the puffed hot breads with a wide metal spatula and stack between clean dish towels.
+Remove the puffed hot Country-style whole-wheat pitas with a wide metal spatula and stack between clean dish towels.